Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - **Features to securely send coins with social network messages (even to people with no-wallet)** Link to "Can be easy to set-up wallet an efficient customer acquisition tool for DeFi players" to add
 - **Cross chain Swap feature** based on a Continious Liquitity Pool (CLP like ThorChain but with higher security and performance TEE/MPC/TTS + Trusted Transaction Validation protocol with mutisig option*  mobiles + yubikey for Validators and power users)

+#### Our solution is designed to support Blockchain and DeFi mass market adoption with:

+- **A Decentralized key & asset management service** where user’s privates key and signature program are stored and executed in TEE
+- **A Decentralized Trusted Transaction Validation Protocol** that leverage **TEE features on mobile**, combined with **One Time Garbled Circuit and Visual Cryptography** to provide a **Trusted Authentication and Trusted UI layer** on user devices.